 Why Insurance Is Essential in Mexico City

 Mexico City is a vibrant capital and a must-visit, but also a busy traffic destination.
 With more than 22 million residents in the metro area, driving is more intense than usual and accidents are common.
-If you plan to drive around CDMX, buying insurance is not just required, it's common sense.
+If you plan to drive around CDMX, buying insurance is not just required—it's common sense.

 U.S. and Canadian policies do not apply here.
 To drive legally, you must carry liability insurance from a licensed Mexican insurer.
 Even a minor accident can result in fines, impoundment, or detention.
+Start with a quick online quote and compare options in minutes.

 The Challenges of Driving in Mexico City